 Another great thing about them is that they zip from the bottom up.
 During middle-of-the-night diaper changes, you won’t have to fumble around with a zillion buttons.

 (For toddlers who fling the covers off, use a one-piece footie pajama in a warm fabric.)

-Try this formula and see if it makes a difference in how your baby feels to the touch during the night and in the morning.
+If you try this formula, I hope it makes a difference in how your baby feels to the touch during the night and in the morning.

-Doing all you can to ensure your little one is getting good sleep – including “climate control” – makes it more likely that you (and the rest of the family) will feel rested come morning, too.
+Doing all you can to ensure your little one is getting good sleep makes it more likely that you (and the rest of the family) will feel rested come morning too.